phphe/react-base-virtual-list/README.md

 - `listSize`: `number`, default: 1000.
 Height of the visible area of the list.
 Only used before DOM creation, suitable for SSR.
 - `triggerDistance`: `number`.
 The min distance to trigger re-rendering when scrolling.
 - `onScroll`: `typeof document.onscroll`.
 Listen for the list's scroll event.
 Type is same with HTML native onscroll handle.
+- `virtual`: `boolean`. default: `false`.
+Whether to enable the virtual list feature.
+Render all items if disabled.
 - `className`: `string`.
 Add a CSS class to the list root element.
 - `style`: `React.CSSProperties`.
 Add CSS styles to the list root element.